delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 point['y'] = 0;
 ```

-If you access a **property which does not exist**, you will obtain the value
+If you access a **property which does not exist,** you will obtain the value
 `undefined`:

 ```js